-Magui is passionate about the role of intermediaries in helping grantmakers be more effective.
-She has worked in local and national philanthropy almost 25 years.
-Most recently, Magui led the Four Freedoms Fund where she raised over $90 million in 8 years for immigration reform funding and policy advocacy in the United States.
-She previously also helped launch the Funders Collaborative for Strong Latino Communities, where she exceeded the collaborative’s fundraising goal of $16.5 million in just three and half years.
+Magui is passionate about the role of intermediaries in helping grantmakers be more effective and expand their reach.
+She has worked in local and national philanthropy for over 25 years.
+Prior to Borealis, Magui led the Four Freedoms Fund where she raised over $90 million in 8 years for immigration reform funding and policy advocacy in the United States.
+She also helped launch the Funders Collaborative for Strong Latino Communities, with the goal of building the capacity of Latino-led organizations in the U.S. and Latin America.
 In 2003, Magui was honored as a co-recipient of the Council on Foundations’ Robert W. Scrivner Award for Creative Grantmaking.
-The daughter of Mexican immigrants, Magui grew up in Los Angeles and currently lives in Minneapolis with her husband and three kids.
-Magui received her graduate degree from Columbia University’s School of International and Public Affairs and undergraduate degree from the University of California, San Diego.
+Magui has also worked for the Otto Bremer Foundation, the General Mills Foundation and the National Hispanic Scholarship Fund.
+The daughter of Mexican immigrants, Magui grew up in Los Angeles and currently lives in Minneapolis.
+She received her graduate degree from Columbia University’s School of International and Public Affairs and undergraduate degree from the University of California, San Diego.
 She also studied at Keski-Suomen Opisto in Suolahti, Finland.